 Visitors from certain countries – e.g. China, India, South Africa – need to get a ‘visitor visa’ before they arrive in the UK.From 1st January 2021, EEA nationals will not need a visitor visa (the same as nationals from e.g. the USA, Canada and Australia now).

 In May 2021, the Home Office confirmed that EU nationals can visit the UK to attend a job interview - but should make sure they bring evidence with them of the interview to gain entry to the UK.
 If they are successful at getting the job they must re-enter the UK to work under a valid visa.

 UK ancestry applies to Commonwealth citizens with a grandparent born in the UK who intend to come to the UK to work.

 Students must be sponsored by a Higher Education Institute or School who hold a sponsor licence to study in the UK under Tier 4 licence arrangements.
 EEA nationals will be included in this category if they arrive in the UK from 1st January 2021.

-The Graduate Visa will be available to international students who have completed a degree in the UK from summer 2021.
+The Graduate Visa will be available to international students who have completed a degree in the UK from 1st July 2021.
 This will enable international students to remain in the UK and work at any skill level for two years after they have completed their studies.
 It will be an un-sponsored route.